ArshCypherZ/ClarityHub/README.md

    - Navigate to the AI Tutor section
    - Generate a video based on your learning topic with customization like language and accent of the speaker.
    - Get past generated videos and their download links

+5. **Create and Use Flashcards**
+   - Navigate to the Flashcards section
+   - Generate a new deck based on your topic
+   - Review flashcards, marking them as learned
+   - Focus on cards needing more review

 ## 🤝 Contributing